 - Take short naps of 20 minutes or less.
 Don’t nap close to bedtime.

-- Use caffeine.
+- Use a moderate amount of caffeine.
 Coffee and tea may give you a lift, plus coffee may protect the liver.
 Do not drink caffeinated drinks late in the day, as this may interfere with sleep.

 - Abdominal discomfort may occur with hepatitis C, as well as other causes.
 Call your medical provider if you have severe or chronic stomach pain.
 Eat small, frequent meals, as stomach pain may be caused or worsened by hunger.